Courses Available to Incoming Exchange Students

 |Can I take ACCT 203 and FNAN 301 in the same semester?||

 |you have to complete ACCT 203 before taking FNAN 301|

 |Can I take FNAN 301 if this is my first year of being a college student?||

 |you have to be at least in your second year of university studies to take this class|

 |Can I take ECON 103, ACCT 203, and OM 210 in the Fall, and then take FNAN 301 in the Spring?||

 |provided you fit the prerequisites for ECON 103, ACCT 203, and OM 210 (OM 210 has a Math prerequisite)|

-The Global Education Office (GEO) at George Mason University does not provide transcripts.
+The Global Education Office (GEO) at George Mason University provides one transcript per student free of charge.

-You may order transcripts through the University Registrar's Office and have them sent to your study abroad coordinator at your home institution.
+You may order additional transcripts through the University Registrar's Office.

 Cost of Transcript